 In 1995 Dorling Kinderlsey published a book, Children Just Like Us, sponsored by UNICEF, which brought pictures of children from “all over the world” into its pages, complete with facts and apparently direct quotations from the children (who all seem to speak perfect English).
 The book feels friendly, ecumenical: children certainly have some funny habits and names, but underneath, of course, they are all alike!
 What effects do these kind of books, which make faraway places and different cultures specularly available to middle-class children, have on the young minds who read them.
 Do they inform a harmlessly cosmopolitan, global outlook?
 Or ambitions to travel, to see and know the world as benevolently different as it was promised?
 Is there another perspective hidden within, which involves a dangerous sense of moral and intellectual superiority?
 The cause of these thoughts are a photo-series of children with their toys, by an Italian photographer, Gabriele Galimberti.

-In the most recent (and probably most shared) Feature Shoot post on Galimberti’s photographs (that’s him with his favorite toys all neatly laid out in the photo above), the leading image is that of a young child named Chiwa from Mchinji in Malawi.
+In the most recent (and probably most shared) Feature Shoot post on Galimberti’s photographs, the leading image is that of a young child named Chiwa from Mchinji in Malawi.

 I don’t want to describe the image – which takes its aesthetic of deprivation from charities and development organizations.
 Suffice to say, it’s the image at the top of this post.
 What seems more important is questioning the motivations and effects that this series – and the countless others like it, by photojournalists, trawling the world’s surface for their wage labour – has on its viewers and its subjects.